Metals & Mining

 • Air Quality

-Non-greenhouse gas (GHG) air emissions from the Metals & Mining industry include hazardous air pollutants, criteria air pollutants, and Volatile Organic Compounds (VOCs) from smelting and refining activities.
-These can have significant, localised human health and environmental impacts.
-Depending on the metal, uncaptured sulphur dioxide, lead, mercury, cadmium, and arsenic are among the chief pollutants, along with particulate matter.
-Financial impacts resulting from air emissions will vary depending on the specific location of operations and the applicable air emissions regulations.
-Active management of the issue—through technological and process improvements—could allow entities to limit the impacts of increasingly stringent air quality regulations globally.
+Non-greenhouse gas (GHG) air emissions from the Metals & Mining industry include hazardous air pollutants from smelting and refining activities.
+These air pollutants can create significant and localised environmental or health risks.
+Depending on the metal, uncaptured sulphur dioxide, lead, mercury, cadmium and arsenic are among the chief pollutants, along with particulate matter.
+Financial effects resulting from air emissions will vary depending on the specific location of operations and the applicable air emissions regulations.
+Active management of the issue—through technological and process improvements—could allow entities to limit the effects of increasingly stringent air quality regulations globally.
 Entities could also benefit from operational efficiencies that could lead to a lower cost structure over time.

 Energy Management